 Madison, Dane County

-UW–Madison ranks fourth in the country as measured by dollars spent on research at U.S. universities (National Science Foundation); 13th among public institutions in U.S. News & World Report’s 2015 edition of America’s Best Colleges; 11th best public institution (Forbes 2014); Second “most-influential” university in higher education social media (Klout.com, 2011)
+UW–Madison ranks sixth in the country as measured by dollars spent on research at U.S. universities (National Science Foundation); 13th among public institutions in U.S. News & World Report’s 2015 edition of America’s Best Colleges; 11th best public institution (Forbes 2014); Second “most-influential” university in higher education social media (Klout.com, 2011)